 Fig. 6.
-Indifference map of ISP 1 for the unif.,1:1+1:10 scenario based on the experiments, and the actual average cache upload rates for the DDS, SSO and SRP policies.
+Indifference map of ISP 1 for the $unif{,l}$ : l+1:10 scenario based on the experiments, and the actual average cache upload rates for the DDS, SSO and SRP policies.
 Experiment results.

-VI.
+VII.
 CONCLUSION

 Motivated by the large amount of inter-ISP P2P traffic, we investigated a new dimension of P2P cache resource management, the allocation of cache upload bandwidth between overlays.
 We formulated the problem of cache bandwidth allocation as a Markov decision process, and showed the existence of an optimal stationary allocation policy.
-Through comparing two fundamentally different approximations of the optimal allocation policy we demonstrated the importance of capturing the cache's impact on the swarm dynamics.
-We showed that cache bandwidth allocation can lead to significantly decreased inter-ISP traffic, and identified the heterogeneity of the swarm's distribution between ISPs as the primary factor that influences the potential of bandwidth allocation.
-Based on the insights obtained from the analysis of the policies we proposed a simple, priority-based cache bandwidth allocation policy that performed well both in simulations and in experiments with BitTorrent clients on Planet-lab.
+Based on insights obtained from the model, we proposed three bandwidth allocation policies to approximate the optimal allocation policy.
+We performed simulations and experiments to evaluate the performance of the proposed policies.
+We demonstrated the importance of capturing the cache's impact on the swarm dynamics for cache bandwidth allocation.
+We identified the heterogeneity of the swarm's distribution between ISPs as the primary factor that influences the potential traffic savings through cache bandwidth allocation.
+Our results show that the proposed smallest ratio priority policy can decrease the amount of inter-ISP traffic between 30 to 60 percent, which is higher than the potential decrease in cache miss rate that could be achieved by improved P2P cache eviction policies given the cacheability of P2P traffic reported in the literature.